How to Learn From Your Mistakes: 7 Steps to Growth

 Warning notes:

-Neither of these are helpful - they’re both a form of emotional manipulation.
-Avoid going to extremes and don’t add unnecessary explanations, disclaimers or excuses that will undermine your integrity and the authenticity of your apology.
+Neither of these helps - they’re both a form of emotional manipulation.
+Avoid going to extremes, and don’t add unnecessary explanations, disclaimers or excuses that will undermine your integrity and the authenticity of your apology.

 We usually try to move past discomfort quickly.
 When we see a chance for relief, it’s hard not to grab it.